briankoser/sfc-listeners-guide/episodes/0566-venom-joins-the-mcu-and-other-news.md

 The Woody Woodpecker dolls that David Lynch bought from a gas station in the 1980s are "no longer in his life".

-Matt says he is done watching Transformer movies.
+Matt says he is done watching Transformer movies. {% arc %}According to Letterboxd, this time he meant it{% endarc %}